harness/developer-hub/release-notes/continuous-delivery.md

 - Infrastructure provisioning steps were missing for Google Function and AWS Lambda	Serverless	deployment types.
 (CDS-69595)

   Now both deployment types include [infrastructure provisioning steps](https://developer.harness.io/docs/category/provision-infrastructure).
-- Add support to fetch resolved service for evaluating repo format for artifactory artifact source	Artifacts, CDS UI	CDS-69485	45064	Users can now get the approval status of a JIRA or ServiceNow Ticket and pass in via Runtime in the Pipeline run form	Yes
+- Unable to fetch resolved services for evaluating repository format for Artifactory artifact source.
+(CDS-69485	45064)

+This issues is fixed.
+You  can now get the approval status of a JIRA or ServiceNow ticket and pass it at runtime during a pipeline execution.
-- getTriggerDetails API was returning incorrect code (CDS-69329, ZD-44372)
+- The getTriggerDetails API was returning incorrect code (CDS-69329, ZD-44372)

-  [getTriggerDetails](https://apidocs.harness.io/tag/Triggers/#operation/getTriggerDetails) API was returning a 200 status code when it was not able to find a Trigger.
+  The [getTriggerDetails](https://apidocs.harness.io/tag/Triggers/#operation/getTriggerDetails) API was returning a 200 status code when it was not able to find a Trigger.
 Now it returns a 404 status code and appropriate error message.
 - Pipelines services listing was limited to 100.
 (CDS-69273)

   Now the services list is paginated and all services can be viewed.
 - CD license utilization data was not reported for some accounts.
 (CDS-69101)

-  [License usage](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/) was not retrieving the required information because the query to retrieve the license usage can exceed the connection timeout.
+  [License usage](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/) was not retrieving the required information because the query to retrieve the license usage exceeded the connection timeout.

   This issue has been resolved.
 The license usage now retrieves the required information in batches to avoid read timeout.
-- Deployment Template connector variable expressions were not resolving.
+- Deployment template connector variable expressions were not resolving.
 (CDS-68880)

   You can access information about the connectors used in a deployment template using connector variable expressions (for example, `<+stage.spec.infrastructure.output.variable.[name]>`).

   <docimage path={require('./static/0e40fbf0db025ce3330a7b4e7352a8203acb51d5a06653b1b010a279e2f42cc5.png')} width="60%" height="60%" title="Click to view full size image" />

-  These were not resolving but this has been fixed.
+  This issue is fixed.
-- Multi service stage templates could not be saved with fixed values.
+- Multi-service stage templates could not be saved with fixed values.
 (CDS-68848, ZD-44569)

-  Users were unable to save multi service pipelines when changing the type from **Runtime** to **Fixed Value**.
+  Users were unable to save multi-service pipelines when changing the type from **Runtime** to **Fixed Value**.

-  This is now fixed and you can save multi services as fixed values in stage templates.
+  This is now fixed and you can save multiple services as fixed values in stage templates.
 - Encrypted config file opens secret text instead of secret file.
 (CDS-68601)

   Config files should only support encrypted files, so we removed encrypted text for config files in the Harness store.
-- Save button greyed out when variables are added or updated in a service template.
+- The Save button greyed out when variables are added or updated in a service template.
 (CDS-59320, ZD-43110)

   Users can now use the Save button when variables are added or updated in a service template.